eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_xml.rst

-It should be mentioned that currently *libpniio* does not use a validating parser which makes error detection rather difficult.
+It should be mentioned that currently *libpninexus* does not use a validating parser which makes error detection rather difficult.